How Even Small Charities Can Get Corporate Sponsorships

 If you do send a letter, make it specific to that particular business and then follow up by phone or some other personal contact.

 Don't be afraid of cold calling.
-According to IEG, a company that helps organizations and sponsors find each other, 55% of sponsorships come from cold calling.
+According to IEG, a company that helps organizations and sponsors find each other, more than half of sponsorships come from cold calling.

 Use Your Inner Circle to Find the Best Leads to Potential Sponsors